 For the true hero, we have to look at hydrogen peroxide.
 Hydrogen peroxide is simply water with too much oxygen in it.
 It’s such an oxidant that not only do we sell it as a mere 3% of the overall solution, but we have to add a dash of acetanilide to the mix to keep it from literally tearing itself apart.
 You know how it looks when it oxidizes, if you’ve ever poured it on a cut – it foams up – that foaming action is the hydrogen peroxide coming in contact with organic material and launching the extra oxygen molecule onto the molecule it come in contact with, making that molecule go “boom.”
 Suffice it to say that drinking this stuff would be a bad idea.

 In other words, hydrogen peroxide is your solution to oral hygiene.
+You can use it alongside some fluoride free toothpaste to help keep things nice and clean.
 When you buy Listerine Whitening Mouthwash, you are literally just buying mouthwash with some hydrogen peroxide in it.
 When you buy Colgate Whitening Toothpaste: guess what?
 It’s just toothpaste with hydrogen peroxide in it!
 So, follow along with me and do what I say.